foudamo/blog-/_posts/2022-04-01-redesign-eeg-headset.md

 - **Success criteria:** Defined "success" criteria to measure against (which were: fit comfort, ease of maintenance, friendliness “cool” factor, cleanliness for long wear).
 Created moodboards and assessments of what we define as successful examples/products.
 - **Ideation & Prototyping:** Illustrated and brainstormed different ideas of the product solution, as well as built physical prototypes.
 Followed by user testing and interviewing, plus iterating on prototype.
 - **Storytelling:** Directed a video of prototypes and illustrations, implementing storytelling techniques to explain the process, and the features/benefits.
 Implemented the story into an in-person presentation-format.

----

-**About the author:**

-Tech addict, design obsessed; & on an adventure of wondrous voyages and magical tales!